-Changing the locks: HIV discovery could allow scientists to block virus's entry into cell nucleusDecember 8th, 2011 in HIV & AIDS /
+Changing the locks: HIV discovery could allow scientists to block virus's entry into cell nucleusDecember 8, 2011 in Medicine & Health / HIV & AIDS

 Scientists have found the 'key' that HIV uses to enter our cells' nuclei, allowing it to disable the immune system and cause AIDS The finding, published today in the open access journal PLoS Pathogens, provides a potential new target for anti-AIDS drugs that could be more effective against drug-resistant strains of the virus.